intelligenxe/.github/CONTRIBUTING.md

 ## No Guarantee of Review or Maintenance

-The project owner gives **no guarantee of timely or proper maintenance** whatsoever for the project's repositories.
+INTELLIGENXE gives **no guarantee of timely or proper maintenance** whatsoever for the project's repositories.
 Furthermore, there is **no guarantee that contributors will receive timely or proper feedback** on their submissions, or that their contributions will be implemented in the project.
 This can be due to various reasons, including limited resources and/or a lack of value, clarity, or feasibility in the submission.
-However, the project owner does make an effort to **promote top contributors to maintainer roles** and automate processes to reduce these risks and improve the overall contributor experience.
+However, INTELLIGENXE does make an effort to **promote top contributors to maintainer roles** and automate processes to reduce these risks and improve the overall contributor experience.

 ---